SakshiSatpathy/ReadMe/README.md

 2. Bias in Police Stops:  Coding a normalized histogram for the theoretical null given police dataset z-scores, computing p-values and applying the BH procedure to find the number of discoveries for the empirical and theoretical null distributions
 3. p-values, FDR and FWER: Coding a function avg_difference_in_means  compute the p-value for given null and alternative distributions for each feature subselection, and determining  for which tests do we reject the null hypothesis in case of controlling for the FDR vs. the FWER given thresholds.

 (b) HW2: Coding Problems solved included:
 1. The One with all the Beetles:  To estimate the size of the largest possible beetle using statistical modeling, found the likelihood function and MLE, computed the posterior and showing it is Pareto-distributed given a Pareto prior, and interpreting the alpha and beta parameters.
 Additionally, wrote code to generate the posterior, and used the data to make a graph of one curve for each of the days 1, 10, 50 and 100 (so four curves total), where each curve is the PDF of the posterior for the respective day
-2. Bayesian Fidget Spinners: To classify which boxes come from factories, and how reliable each factory is, created a Beta-Bernoulli-Geometric model
+2. Bayesian Fidget Spinners: Created a Beta-Bernoulli-Geometric model (similar to Gaussian mixture model) to classify which boxes come from factories, and how reliable each factory is based on their fidget spinner production
 3. Rejection Sampling

 (c) HW3: Coding Problems solved included: